AdguardTeam/LegalDocs/adguard-vpn.com/privacy.html.md

 We process different data depending on the situation.
 You can learn details about what data we process in this section.

 Some data that we receive and process may be treated as personal data (“Personal Data”) in accordance with the laws of certain territories and countries.
-When we use terms “personal data" or “personal information”, we mean any information relating to an identified or identifiable natural person, excluding any anonymized and depersonalized data where your identity is absent or has been removed and cannot be recovered.
+When we use terms “personal data” or “personal information”, we mean any information relating to an identified or identifiable natural person, excluding any anonymized and depersonalized data where your identity is absent or has been removed and cannot be recovered.

 ### When you are using our website